baasith6/paws_shop/README.md

 3. **Cashier Dashboard**: After logging in as a cashier, you can:
    - Add new products.
-   - View and search products.
+   - View and search products and filterd by category.

 4. **Logout**: Click the `Logout` button to safely log out.